Demetrius the Chronographer

-Demetrius the Chronographer (or Demetrius the Chronicler; Δημήτριος) was a Jewish chronicler (historian) of the late 3rd century BC, who lived probably in Alexandria and wrote in Greek.
+Demetrius the Chronographer (or Demetrius the Chronicler; Δημήτριος) was a Jewish chronicler (historian) of the late 3rd century BCE, who lived probably in Alexandria and wrote in Greek.

 Works

-His text is almost lost and only a few fragments have survived in the following ancient texts: Eusebius's Praeparatio Evangelica, (for fragments 1-5), the Stromata of Clement of Alexandria and in quotations from the book About Jews of the historian Alexander Polyhistor (used by Eusebius).
+His text is almost entirely lost and only a few fragments have survived in the following ancient texts: Eusebius's Praeparatio Evangelica, (for fragments 1–5), the Stromata of Clement of Alexandria and in quotations from the book About Jews of the historian Alexander Polyhistor (used by Eusebius).

 From the orthography of proper names, and from various expressions used, it is evident that Demetrius used the Septuagint text of the Bible.
 For the determination of certain dates he relied on the Biblical exegesis in use among the Palestinian Jews.
 Josephus used Demetrius' chronicles for his Antiquities of the Jews and adopted his chronological system.

 Demetrius is not an apologist in the usual meaning: his main focus is patriarchal chronology, and there is no attention given to theological matters.